-4.3 Reporting template: list of investments
+4.4 Reporting template: list of investments

 Each company sends the FOC a list of all investments made, which it would like to have taken into account.
-Use the FOC template, which can be found here (Excel at the bottom of the webpage under "Documents"):
+Use the FOC template and transmit it in the attachments to the annual report on the FPF platform.
+This list can be found in the FPF reporting application on the 'Downloads' page or on the FOC website under the following link (Excel at the bottom of the webpage under "Documents"):